-If you want to ask for a hearing, you must make your request in writing or via the EEOC Public Portal located at https://publicportal.eeoc.gov/Portal/Login.aspx where you can also upload hearing requests, and manage your personal and representative information within 30 days from the day you receive the notice from the agency about your hearing rights.
+If you want to ask for a hearing, you must make your request in writing within 30 days from the day you receive the notice from the agency about your hearing rights.
 If you request a hearing, an EEOC Administrative Judge will conduct the hearing, make a decision, and order relief if discrimination is found.

-Once the NEH receives the Administrative Judge's decision, the agency will issue what is called a final order which will tell you whether NEH agrees with the Administrative Judge and if it will grant any relief the judge ordered.
-NEH will have 40 days to issue the final order.
+Once the agency receives the Administrative Judge's decision, the agency will issue what is called a final order which will tell you whether the agency agrees with the Administrative Judge and if it will grant any relief the judge ordered.
+The agency will have 40 days to issue the final order.
 It will also contain information about your right to appeal to EEOC, your right to file a civil action in federal district court, and the deadline for filing both an appeal and a civil action.